Shirakumo/plaster/README.md

 * `plaster-save`
   Save the current buffer as a paste (C-x C-s)
 * `plaster-delete`
-  Delete the current buffer's paste (C-x C-d)
+  Delete the current buffer's paste (C-x C-k)

 The keybindings are for when you're in a buffer with `plaster-mode` active.